frappe/erpnext/erpnext/docs/user/manual/en/erpnext_integration/shopify_integration.md

 # Shopify Integration

-The Shopify Connector, pulls the orders from Shopify and create Sales Order agaist them in ERPNext.
+The Shopify Connector pulls the orders from Shopify and creates Sales Order against them in ERPNext.

 While creating the sales order if Customer or Item is missing in ERPNext the system will create new Customer/Item by pulling respective details from Shopify.